Raipur Upazila: Economy

 Raipur has one of the largest textile factories in Bangladesh, which is closed.
 Its small factories are in need of modernization.
 Raipur is 11 km from the river port of Haidergonj and 160 km from the seaport of Chittagong.
 Other industries include fishing, dairy farming and beef production for Eid al-Adha.

 Transport

-Raipur is a regional transportation hub, with bus service to major cities.
-Raipur upazila is connected with river port Chandpur by road.
-Until the establishment of Chandpur Irrigation Project (CIP) Raipur had river ways connected with Chandpur-Dhaka.Water flow in the major river Dakatia was stopped by barrage and lost water transport facilities.
-Three-wheeled vehicles provide local transport.
-Rural roads are rarely paved and poorly maintained.
+The town of Raipur is the road transport hub of the upazila.
+To the north it is connected by regional highway R140 to river port Chandpur, about 29 km away.
+R140 also runs south 16 km to Lakshmipur.

 Education

 There are five colleges in the upazila.
 They include Raipur Government Degree College, founded in 1970, and Raipur Rustam Ali Degree College.

 According to Banglapedia, Char Ababil Rachim Uddin High School, founded in 1914, Char Ababil SC High School (1910), and Raipur L. M. Pilot High School (1911) are notable secondary schools.

 The madrasa education system includes two fazil and one kamil madrasa.